7RU7H/H4dd1xB4dg3r/README.md

 The control flow similar to the sections of questions to ask at various stages for bug hunting.
 This heavily inspired from talks Bug Hunters methodology version 4, various automation, tool usage talks, articles by Daniel Messlier.

-Eventual all the documentation below will be archived for now it serves a nice place for me to put this stuff.
+Eventually all the documentation below will be archived for now it serves a nice place for me to put this stuff.

 # Credit!